Love Your Friends: Feminist Relational Ethics for Solidarity

 Pope Francis, when he was Cardinal Bergoglio in Argentina, allegedly supported civil unions when he realized that the government of President Cristina Kirchner would approve equal marriage there.
 American hierarchs have pledged allegiance to the National Organization for Marriage in their efforts to defeat marriage equality.
 But the tide has turned culturally, and it is generally accepted that equal marriage is a given in the United States.
 Seeing this handwriting on the wall, there is a new “charm offensive” by the bishops that offers friendship not marriage to same-sex loving people.
 This is not what I am promoting, and that they are promoting it means it requires critical examination.

-Cardinal Timothy Dolan on an Easter Sunday 2013 ABC News program “This Week” was questioned about his views: “What do you say to a gay couple who says, we love God, we love the church, but we also love each other and we want to raise a family in faith?
+ABC News program “This Week” was questioned about his views: “What do you say to a gay couple who says, we love God, we love the church, but we also love each other and we want to raise a family in faith?
 What do you say to them?”
 He replied, “The first thing I say is, I love you, too.
 You were made in God’s image and likeness.
 We want your happiness.
 And you’re entitled in friendship.
 But we also know that God has told us the way to happiness, in terms of sexual love, that is intended only for a man and a woman in marriage where children can come about naturally.”

 I respectfully differ.